GIScience/ohsome-r/README.md

 However, you can create any ohsome API query using the more generic `ohsome_query()` function.
-It takes the endpoint path and any query parameters as an input.
+It takes the endpoint path and any query parameters as inputs.
 For information on all available endpoints with their parameters, consult the
 <a href="https://docs.ohsome.org/ohsome-api/stable/endpoints.html" target="blank">ohsome API documentation</a>
 or have a look at `ohsome_endpoints`.